Amateur Long Drive™ Qualifying and World Championship Rules & Guidelines

 The Open World Championship is a showdown between the top competitors from the competing divisions such as Adaptive, Veteran, and Amateur divisions.
-We will take the op four (4) Adaptive hitters, top four (4) Amateurs, and top four (4) Veteran hitters into an elimination round.
-From the elimination the top hitter in each division will advance into the World Championship Open Finals.
+There is not an “official age” for this competition.
+Competitors of all ages are eligible.
+We will take the op four (4) Adaptive hitters, top four (4) Amateur hitters, and top four (4) Veteran hitters (who achieve a pre-determined minimum drive) into an elimination round.
+From the elimination the top hitter in each division will advance into the Open World Championship Finals.

 In the Open final the top divisional competitors will compete in a head to head format.
-Each will hit multiple sets.
+Each will hit multiple sets (Exact number of sets will be announced prior to competition – based upon TV Schedule).
 The longest drive from this round will determine the Open World Champion.

 ***Note: This portion of the championship may altered based on live television schedules.

 We’ve been fielding lots of questions about eligibility…and our definition of Amateur versus Professional.
 Here is the exact wording of our current ruling.